ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 ## Using PYTRAJ in Jupyter notebook
 The use of Jupyter notebook becomes increasingly popular for data analysis and visualization.
 One of the most attractive features of Jupyter is how well it combines different medium (your code, notes, and visualizations) in one solution.
 By keeping everything in one easy accessible place notebooks greatly simplify the management and sharing of your work.

-Before going into details of MD analysis with PYTRAJ we need to create a python virtual environment.
+Before going into details of MD analysis with PYTRAJ we need to create a Python virtual environment.
 A virtual environment is a framework for management of multiple isolated Python environments.
-We use it on CC systems for installation of python packages in user accounts.
+We use it on CC systems for installation of Python packages in user accounts.

 ### Installing Python Virtual Environment and Jupyter Notebook.
 In this lesson we will be using PYTRAJ with AmberTools20.
 To start using these tools first you need to load modules required for AmberTools.
-Then load python and scipy-stack modules:
+Then load `python` and `scipy-stack modules`:

 ~~~
 module load StdEnv/2020 gcc/9.3.0 openmpi/4.0.3 python scipy-stack
 ~~~
 {: .bash}

 The next step is to install and activate a virtual environment.
-We need a virtual environment because we will be installing python modules required for this lesson and virtual environment is the best way to install and manage python modules on CC systems.
+We need a virtual environment because we will be installing Python modules required for this lesson and virtual environment is the best way to install and manage Python modules on CC systems.

 ~~~
 virtualenv ~/env-pytraj